 Mobility is the ability to move one’s own body through space.
 Mobility requires force production and feedback control systems to navigate the mass of the body through a three-dimensional environment.
 Walking is the fundamental mobility task for human life.
 Mobility also includes a wide range of other important activities that require moving one’s body, from turning over in bed to climbing stairs.
 Mobility tasks have an inherent hierarchical order based on the biomechanical and physiologic demands made on the body.
 This orderedness is apparent in the developmental tasks of infancy and childhood, when mobility independence is first achieved.
 The simplest and first mobility task is turning over in bed, followed by sitting upright, transfers from lying to sitting and from sitting to standing, locomotion with an increased base of support (like crawling or using a walker), to independent two-legged walking, then more challenging tasks like ascending and descending stairs, running, climbing ladders, and sports.

 Mobility disability is best defined within a conceptual framework such as that of disablement (Table 116-1).
 Disability is caused by pathologic processes that lead to organ system impairments and functional limitations.
-Disability causes handicap by limiting life roles such as work ...
+Disability causes handicap by limiting life ...